wallarm/product-documentation/include/waf/features/ip-lists/common-actions-with-lists-allow-apps.md

 ## Adding an object to the list

-!!! info "Adding an IP address to the list on the partner node"
+!!! info "Adding an IP address to the list on the multi-tenant node"
     If you have installed the [multi-tenant node](../../waf-installation/multi-tenant/overview.md), please firstly switch to the [account of a tenant](../../waf-installation/multi-tenant/configure-accounts.md#tenant-account-structure) for which the IP address is added to the list.

 To add an IP address, subnet, or group of IP addresses to the list: